 Committee Member Responsibilities and Schedule for Selection Process

 - Each Awards Committee member informs Awards Committee Chair of 1-2 nominations that they will bring forward for Distinguished Service Awards.
-Committee members need to make sure the Chair will have received all materials by December 1.
+Committee members need to make sure the Chair will have received all materials by the set deadline.
 This means ensuring each member will bring at least one nominee, guiding the nominator or conducting the process themselves.
 Preferably one nomination will be by each Committee member and one, facilitated and promoted by each member, from a Society member at large, but not necessarily.
 In addition to sending the names of candidates they will nominate, members will also send information about individuals who will provide supporting letters.

 - Each Awards Committee member completes the nomination(s) of the stated candidates.
 All nominations and supporting materials must be submitted electronically in a single document, preferably as a PDF, to the Chair.
 The nomination form is available on the Service Awards page.
-Please note that it is the responsibility of the committee members to coordinate with the person who might be submitting their second nomination to meet the Dec.
-1 deadline.
+Please note that it is the responsibility of the committee members to coordinate with the person who might be submitting their second nomination to meet the set deadline.

 - The Awards Committee Chair assembles final package comprising short descriptions of award nominees with relevant portions from the recommendation letters and circulates it to the Awards Committee.
 The LaRoe committee chair does the same.

 - Awards Committee members review each nomination and discuss the merits of candidates electronically via email.
 The specific process of the discussion and voting will depend on the make up and size of the final group of nominees.
 The Chair will provide details once all nominations have been submitted.